InfinniPlatform/InfinniPlatform.readthedocs.org.en/docs/source/02-ioc/container-module.rst

 ====================

 Before any InfinniPlatform application is run the platform initiates search of IoC-container modules.
-It scans all assemblies (``*.dll``) in the current app directory and selectively picks up all classes that implement ``InfinniPlatform.Sdk.IoC.IContainerModule`` interface.
+It scans all assemblies (``*.dll``) in the current app directory and selectively picks up all classes that implement IContainerModule_ interface.
 Those classes must be public and have got parameterless constructor.
-Then comes automatic module creation and a method ``Load()`` is called in the end of this procedure.
+Then comes automatic module creation and a method `Load()_` is called in the end of this procedure.

 .. index:: IContainerModule.Load()